Pomilon-Intelligence-Lab/CRSM/docs/ROADMAP.md

 ## Phase 2: Initial Training and Validation (🚀 IN PROGRESS)

-This phase focuses on moving from a structurally complete prototype to a model that demonstrates meaningful capabilities.
+This phase focuses on moving from a structurally complete prototype to a model that demonstrates meaningful capabilities. **Note: At this stage, the performance benefits of the MCTS planner are theoretical.
+Empirical validation requires the large-scale training scheduled for Phase 4.**

 *   **[DONE]** **Architecture Verification**: Diagnosed "State Explosion" issue and implemented **Gated State Injection** to solve it.
 *   **[DONE]** **Safety Mechanisms**: Implemented Confidence Scaling to prevent model lobotomization by untrained planners.